 Push Button, and Chalayan crafted these jackets in serious shades like a gray checked pattern or solid black.
 At Natasha Zinko, it was all about the monochrome, with pastel jackets matched to flowy skirts.

 At Emilia Wickstead, jackets with power shoulders came in all kinds of colors, while at Gareth Pugh, we saw the most avant-garde take – large shoulders on a flowy design with a cinched in waist.

 Is there anything as tragically romantic as a veil?
 Traditionally worn by brides or at funerals, this particular element from the spring 2019 fashion trends is undeniably high fashion, and will likely only be adopted by the daring.

-Darker veils overlaying hats were spotted at Simone Rocha, and Erdem, naturally paired with long, conservative dresses.
+Darker veils overlaying spring 2019 hats were spotted at Simone Rocha, and Erdem, naturally paired with long, conservative dresses.
 At Mary Katrantzou, long, romantic veils reached the floor, while on the Matty Bovan runway, they were colorful and gathered up like storm clouds surrounding the head of the model, for a very striking effect.

 #8.
 Slogans and Statements

 We’re always curious to see what designers choose to literally say, by emblazoning their creations with words and slogans.
 For the spring 2019 trends, statements ranged from humorous to nonsensical, and seemed less political than previous years.